nus-cs2103-AY1920S1/duke/docs/README.md

 ![GitHub Logo](Ui.png)

 # User Guide
 Ever wanted a dog?
-Doggo is a virtual dog that does things for you at your command!
+Doggo is a virtual dog that does things for you at your command! <br>
 You dont even need to feed it or provide a home for it.
 He provides unconditionally.

 ## Features